beehive-lab/TornadoVM/assembly/src/docs/1_INSTALL.md

 tornado-test.py -V
 ```

-Note: not all of them are passing, but most of them.
-Currently 4 are not working.
+Note: Not all of them are currently passing; expect around 4 or 5 to fail.